Guidelines for research

 All secrecy claims, for example when processing person data, for patentable inventions and business interests, need a legal reference from the Public Access and Secrecy Act (Offentlighets- och sekretesslagen, OSL, 2009:400) and guidance can be provided by the KI lawyers.

-When handling human samples specific requirements have to be followed, in particular when samples are collected withing the health care system where the Biobank Act applies.
+When handling human samples specific requirements have to be followed, in particular when samples are collected within the health care system where the Biobank Act applies.
 For samples taken within the Stockholm Region, the Stockholm Medical Biobank will be the primary biobank for the sample collection, but samples can be transferred to KI.

 Research documentation and data